What is a HDR iPhone photo?

 These photos of a sunset on the volcano El Teide in Tenerife clearly show the difference between the normal and the HDR photo.

 |Normal photo||HDR photo|

 During shooting you can make the subject lighter or darker with the exposure compensation.
 Tap the screen to focus on a specific area.
 You can then adjust the exposure by sweeping your finger up (lighter) or down.
-Hold your finger on the screen to activate the EA/AF lock.
+Hold your finger on the screen to activate the AE/AF lock.
 The focus and exposure will then no longer change, so you can determine the composition.
 Tap the screen again to cancel the lock.

 HDR iPhone RAW photos with Adobe Lightroom Mobile

-iPhone HDR-RAW samples
+iPhone HDR-RAW Photos

 In this video the HDR mode of Lightroom Mobile is demonstrated

 My iPhone 8 Plus allows me to automatically take all photos in HDR in the iPhone Camera app and on my iPhone 6s HDR is set to automatic.
 HDR photos have more details and especially cloudy skies I find much nicer.
 Be careful during the shooting for fast movements of yourself or the subject.
 Because three photos are taken from the same scene in a row, you have a greater chance of camera shake.
-If you like to edit photos, you might want to experiment with Adobe Lightroom Mobile (App Store).
+If you like to edit photos, you might want to experiment with Adobe Lightroom CC Mobile (App Store).
 This free app saves HDR photos in RAW.
 With RAW photos, you have less compression artifacts during editing.